elonen/clapshot/README.md

 ### Demo

 To try out Clapshot in a Docker container, check out the repo and run `make run-docker`.
-This builds .deb packages in Docker, installs them in a production-like environment, starts the server and an Nginx proxy in front of it.
-Watch the console output for a URL to open in a browser.

 ## Deployment in production

-The server is started with the `clapshot-server` command, whch stays in the foreground, and should therefore be started by a process manager.
+The server is started with command `clapshot-server`.
+It stays in the foreground, and should therefore be started by a process manager.

-Preferred deployment and upgrade method is to install it (and the client) as Debian packages.
-Whereas `clapshot-server` is a forgeround binary that is gets options as command line options, the Debian package contains a systemd service file that demonizes it, and config file `/etc/clapshot-server.conf` that is translated into the appropriate CLI options.
+Preferred deployment and upgrade method is to install server and client as Debian packages.
+Whereas `clapshot-server` is a foreground binary that is configured with command line options, the Debian package contains a systemd service file that demonizes it, and config file `/etc/clapshot-server.conf` that is translated into the appropriate CLI options automatically.

-Server should be put behind a reverse proxy (e.g. nginx) in production, but can be developed and tested without one.
+Server should be put behind a reverse proxy in production, but can be developed and tested without one.
 The server .deb package contains an example Nginx config file (`/usr/share/doc/clapshot-server/examples/`) that

  1. reverse proxies the server API (websocket),
  2. serves out frontend files (.html .js .css),
- 3. serves video files from `videos/` directory, and
+ 3. serves uploaded video files from `videos/` directory, and
  4. contains examples on how to add HTTPS and authentication

 Clapshot server itself contains no authentication code.
 Instead, it trusts